rogerthant/supervised-learning-course-outline/CourseOutline.md

 ### Lesson 1.2: Exploratory Data Analysis (EDA) and Preprocessing
 - Learner will be able to identify different types of variables using pandas.
 - Learner will be able to explore summary statistics of numerical variables, handle missing values, and encode categorical variables.
+- Learner will be able to perform basic feature engineering tasks such as calculating ratios and creating interaction terms.
 - Functions introduced:
   - pandas: `read_csv()`, `DataFrame.describe()`, `DataFrame.info()`, `isnull()`, `dropna()`, `fillna()`
   - sklearn.preprocessing: `LabelEncoder()`